sopherapps/function-ext-monitor/README.md

       # generate values when the function is called
       'timestamp': lambda _: datetime.datetime.now(),
       'headers': {
           # Any custom headers.
-Again, fell free to pass in a function
+Again, feel free to pass in a function
           # to generate headers on the fly,
           'Authorization': 'Bearer your-auth-token',
         }